1platform/onebe/docs/classes/Documentation_RouteDefinition.RouteDefinition.md

 ▸ `Protected` **callbackExtractor**<`Request`, `Response`\>(`fn`): [`ICallbackExtracted`](../interfaces/Router_RouteInterfaces.ICallbackExtracted.md)<`Request`, `Response`\>

-Function used to extract the Route callback from the middlewares list.
+Method used to extract the Route callback from the middlewares list of an endpoint.

 #### Type parameters